-12.33 The planning system has an important part to play in meeting the UK's national and international commitments for habitats and species.
+12.31 The planning system has an important part to play in meeting the UK's national and international commitments for habitats and species.
 Local authority planning is the key mechanism for determining the location, scale and nature of development and ensuring biodiversity is integrated into planning policies.
 'European sites' are those that have the highest level of protection in the UK through legislation.
-These include Special Areas of Conservation (SAC), candidate Special Areas of Conservation (cSAC), Special Protection Areas (SPA), proposed

-Special Protection Areas (pSPA), European Offshore Marine Sites, and Ramsar sites.
+These include Special Areas of Conservation (SAC), candidate Special Areas of Conservation (cSAC), Special Protection Areas (SPA), proposed Special Protection Areas (pSPA), European Offshore Marine Sites, and Ramsar sites.
 It should be noted that impacts on European Sites can occur at some distance away.
 Therefore, an assessment of impacts for European Sites outside the Borough may be required for some developments.

-- 12.34 Within Stafford Borough there are the following European sites: - Cannock Chase SAC - Chartley Moss SAC (under the West Midlands Meres and Mosses SAC) - Pasturefields Salt Marsh SAC - 12.35 Within Stafford Borough there are the following Ramsar sites, which are a World designation: - Cop Mere (under Midland Meres and Mosses Phase II Ramsar designation) - Aqualate Mere (under Midland Meres and Mosses Phase II Ramsar designation) - 12.36 The following site is on the edge of the Borough: - Mottey Meadows SAC - 12.37 The Habitats Regulations Assessment (also known as Appropriate Assessment) is a European Directive requirement Local Authorities should consider and assess whether development proposals and policies set out in local planning policy documents Local Development Documents (LDDs) would affect European Sites, with the aim being to ensure that the plan or project, such as a planning application, will not have an adverse effect on the integrity of any European Site, or affect the features for which it was designated.
-(AM106)
+12.32 Within Stafford Borough there are the following European sites:

+- Cannock Chase SAC - Chartley Moss SAC (under the West Midlands Meres and Mosses SAC) - Pasturefields Salt Marsh SAC - 12.33 Within Stafford Borough there are the following Ramsar sites, which are a World designation: - Cop Mere (under Midland Meres and Mosses Phase II Ramsar designation) - Aqualate Mere (under Midland Meres and Mosses Phase II Ramsar designation) - 12.34 The following site is on the edge of the Borough: - Mottey Meadows SAC

+12.35 The Habitats Regulations Assessment is a European Directive requirement - Local Authorities should consider and assess whether development proposals and policies set out in local planning policy documents would affect European Sites, with the aim being to ensure that the plan or project, such as a planning application, will not have an adverse effect on the integrity of any European Site, or affect the features for which it was designated.